-Lincoln College-Normal is committed to providing individuals with disabilities complete access to all College programs.
+Lincoln College is committed to providing individuals with disabilities complete access to all College programs.
 As a College, we are legally and ethically responsible for providing all educational materials in accessible format to every student who has met admissions criteria and been accepted into the College.

 The Office for Disability Services (ODS) is responsible for working with students with disabilities to identify and implement appropriate accommodations.
 Students must register with ODS to receive academic accommodations.
 If students ask you to provide any classroom accommodations or offer you documentation of a disability, direct them to ODS.